A business owner named Ray, looking for help with a project at his business, went to the local unemployment office to hire a worker.

 When he arrived at the office he found two men, Bill and Sam waiting for work.
 Ray explained his project, what he was willing to pay, and the requirements of the job.
 In separate interviews, each man explained his respective job qualifications and experience, and both men seemed equally qualified for the job.
-Continue reading →
+Continue reading A Parable →

 A woman in her dream wedding gown stood at the back of the church sanctuary, the Wedding March about to begin, and she told her father that she did not want to go through with the wedding.
 He did not give her the answer she expected but rather said that she should not marry this man if she had reservations about it.

 “What about all the people I will be disappointing,” she asked.
 Continue reading When the world hates you… →

 Any organization that requires money to fulfill its mission goes through the regular discipline of closely examining its profit and loss statement.
 The P & L is a financial statement that summarizes the revenues, costs, and expenses incurred during a specific period of time – usually a fiscal quarter or year.
 Organizations that neglect to do this fail.